Drifting by car, an adrenaline-pumping maneuver for true professionals

 Virtual Senna - Roberto Boccafogli

 From one myth to another. “ Virtual Senna” is a novel that intends to celebrate the unforgettable Brazilian driver, who tragically died in 1994, on the Imola circuit.
-And it is precisely from that painful Grand Prix that the plot conceived by Roberto Boccafogli who decides to play with history and changes the course of events.
-Senna, in fact, does not die during the race but arrives at the end and wins it, also mortgaging the conquest of the car world championship.
+And it is precisely from that painful Grand Prix that the plot conceived by Roberto Boccafogli begins, who decides to play with history and changes the course of events.
+Senna, in fact, does not die during the race but arrives at the end and wins it, also mortgaging the conquest of the Automobile World Championship.
 At that point, the story then takes a leap forward, up to the 2000s, and the reader comes to terms with a Formula 1 in public crisis.
 To revive the fortunes of the competition, the organizers invent virtual Grand Prix , in which Senna also participates.
 This parallel and unreal reality, however, gives rise to the desire to satisfy an ancient curiosity: who is the strongest driver ever?

 The art of running in the rain - Garth Stein